Recent developments at the Faculty of Theology

 The development of a focus on religious studies had been pursued by the Faculty of Theology for some time, based on its own considerations.
 The university’s annual report for the year 2000 noted that the opening of the Institute for Jewish studies that year represented a step by the Faculty of Theology “toward a stronger focus on religious studies.”
 The need for such an orientation, going beyond internal theological questions, was justified by pointing to contemporary processes of change: “In light of the increasing cultural and thus religious pluralism in Europe, the faculty has taken on the task of establishing more course offerings that engage with this situation.”

-Closer cooperation with the Faculty of Humanities and Social Sciences was sought from the start.
+Closer cooperation with the Faculty of Humanities and Social Sciences had always been sought.
 What was new, however, was the decision to emphasize the focus on religious studies within the framework of an institutionalized degree program across faculties.

 The discipline of religious studies